High Rollers Casino: Gameplay

 Upon beginning the game, the player is tasked with the creation of a character.
 After one is made, they are placed within the casino itself, a 3D room, and given full control of their avatar.
 To begin a game, the player must walk up to the respective machine or table.
 Alongside the games are various NPCs who can be interacted with.
 Certain ones carry specific benefits.
 For example, approaching the bartender will allow him to explain the rules of any game in the casino, as well as provide tutorials on how they play.
 If the player goes bankrupt during their gambling, they can visit the cashier, who will purchase prizes won during games from your character.
 As more winnings are collected, the player's status within the casino increases, ranging from silver to platinum.
 This unlocks bonuses within the game.

 Reception

 High Rollers Casino was generally ignored by critics not receiving the minimum requirement of four reviews for Metacritic to assign a score.
 The reviews it did receive were generally mixed.
 Xbox Nation Magazine (XBN) awarded the game a 7/10, while Team Xbox assigned a score of 3/10.

 Ivan Sulic of IGN gave the game a 1/10, criticizing every aspect of the game from the music to the graphics and gameplay.
 Sulic even called the camera flawed, saying "How can a gambling game have an awful camera system?"
-He also question the lack of multiplayer.
+He also questioned the lack of multiplayer.
 It remains one of the lowest rated games in IGN history.